Canadian Labour Revolt: Brandon general strike

 Brandon, Manitoba, voted on 20 May to begin a general strike that costed over 10,000 striker days- one of the highest per-capita rates in the country.
 The Brandon general strike was the longest and most cohesive general strike in the 1919 wave.
 The strike began with telephone operators and railway workers walking off the job, but within a week 450 workers, nearly the entire working population of the tiny locality, was on strike.
-The small town was completely divided; the Brandon Sun, local law enforcement, and the business community on one side, and the Brandon Trades and Labour Council, together with the People's Church led by Reverend Albert Edward Smith on the other.
+The small town was completely divided; the Brandon Sun, local law enforcement, and the business community on one side, and the Brandon Trades and Labour Council, together with the People's Church led by A. E. Smith on the other.
 When 350 strikers, including 36 WWI veterans marched through Brandon's streets, the city council called in the Royal Canadian Mounted Police.

 After the Winnipeg general strike was suppressed, the Brandon Trades and Labour Council appealed to the rest of the country to continue the general strike, but were unsuccessful.
-In 1920, Reverent Albert Edward Smith was elected to the Manitoba Legislature as a member of the Dominion Labour Party.
+In 1920, Smith was elected to the Manitoba Legislature as a member of the Dominion Labour Party.